 |Water below 17°C / 64°F||3-4mm full-length wetsuit & boots|

 Do note, as the thickness increases, your kids’ wetsuit loses a little flexibility.
-If they will be actively participating in sports, they may still prefer a slightly thinner suit.
+If they are actively participating in sports, they may still prefer a slightly thinner suit.
 This is why you see some suits with 3mm thickness on the body but 2mm on the arms and legs for that added flexibility.

 Length of the wetsuit